 Communal rhetoric would further strengthen in India and some of the events that are likely to occur are the remaking of the controversial Ram Temple in place of Babri Masjid, the revoking of special status of Jammu and Kashmir, the renaming of major Indian cities, e.g., Ahmadabad, Hyderabad, Allahabad to Hindu names, the exclusion of Muslims from major positions, the restricting of their promotions in the armed and civil services, limiting the number of mosques and a complete ban on cow trade and slaughter, in addition to water and trade wars against Pakistan with a focus to alienate it.
 The trinity of fear, hate and bigotry might have given Modi a chance to win and rule, but how India suffers because of it would need to be gauged in years to come.

-is an independent writer who writes for Centre for International Strategic Studies, Maritime Study Forum and various national dailies on the matters concerning maritime security, climate change and India.
+is an independent researcher who writes for Centre for International Strategic Studies, Centre for Strategic & Contemporary Research, Maritime Study Forum and various national dailies.
+His areas of interest are Maritime Security, Climate Change and South Asia.